charliecalvert/CloudNotes/Isit320/Week10.md

 You should create a level 2 for your new game.
-When you define the new Level, you will use a similar mechanism to that shown when the player looses, but instead of starting a scene that tells the user that he or she lost, you start a scene for a new level.
+When you define the new Level, you will use a similar mechanism to that shown when the player loses, but instead of starting a scene that tells the user that he or she lost, you start a scene for a new level.

 Here is the code for showing that the user lost.
-First we define a condition for loosing, and then we trigger a Crafty method that will start the "You Lose" scene.
+First we define a condition for losing, and then we trigger a Crafty method that will start the "You Lose" scene.
 This code is in ElfGame.js: